grompe/BTWTweak/patcher/readme.txt

 - Fixed render patch for harvesting cracks on chests, ender chests, wall signs, beds, beacons and cocoa beans.
 This was missing since BTW 4.A9.

-- If CraftGuide is found in the minecraft.jar, it will be patched so it will show BTW recipes again in BTW 4.AAAAAAAAAAHHHH and later.
-Note: a couple of recipes shown in there are outdated as they aren't loaded from BTW itself.
+- If CraftGuide is found in the minecraft.jar, it will be patched to show BTW recipes again in BTW 4.AAAAAAAAAAHHHH and later.

 - Added integration with CraftGuide, which means recipes involving chopping, baiting, knitting, piston packing and villager trading will be displayed.

+- Furthermore fixed CraftGuide recipes, no more outdated info, revamped saw recipes and adjusted hopper, turntable, kiln recipes.

 - Added F9 key to increase system brightness up to three times; F10 to reset.